ccoupe/trumpybear/TopLevel.md

 #### HE Concepts: Events, Triggers, Commands and Rules.
-Drivers listen to device activity and 'commands' When the device does something the driver (say motion detected) itcreates an 'Event' and sends it to the Hubitat internals where it triggers 'Apps' listening for that event.
+Drivers listen to device activity and 'commands' When the device does something the driver (say motion detected) creates an 'Event' and sends it to the Hubitat internals where it triggers 'Apps' listening for that event.
 There can be multiple apps waiting for that trigger.
 One app is 'Rule Machine' which is a Domain Specific Language (DSL) for writing automations.
 Other apps are written in Groovy - some are included with Hubitat and some are 'community' written.
-Drivers and apps are written in constrained Groovy for a sandbox.
+Drivers and apps are written in a sandbox constrained Groovy.

 Rules and Apps can also call 'commands' in drivers.
-For example if the driver tells hubitat that it is a 'switch' then it has to provide on() and off() functions.
+For example if the driver tells hubitat that it is a 'switch' then it has to provide on() and off() functions that apps and rules can call.

 #### HE Concepts: Mode
 Hubitat can have a 'Mode' like day,evening,night.
+And 'away'

 #### HE Concepts: Presence
+Certain devices, like a cell phone can be a presence device.
+Typically something like the Geofence capabilities in the Hubitat phone app.
+This is typically used to trigger away mode.

 #### HE Concepts: HSM
+Hubitat Security Monitor is not an alarm system although it lind of looks like one and smells like one.

+## Communication.
 MQTT is used to communicate between devices and processes and sometimes intra-process.
-From the Hubitat point of view intrgration could be done with a REST or websocket style interface or MQTT.
-I choose MQTT because it's a centralized interface that allows either side (client or server) to disappear and reappear (think reboots and code changes).
+From the Hubitat point of view integration could be done with a REST or websocket style interface or MQTT.
+I choose MQTT because it's a centralized interface that allows either side (client or server) to disappear and reappear (think pf reboots and code changes).
 It's much simpler to use than HTTP and more structured than websockets.
 Structure is good until it isn't.

+There are only a few places where synchronization primitives are used because most things that happen are kind of 'any time after now is fine' for scheduling and events move slow enough that it's not a big deal if a video frame is dropped.

 ## Components
-As mentioned above, Trumpy Bear is a collection of devices, rules, events, and technologies.
+As mentioned above, Trumpy Bear is large collection of devices, rules, events, and technologies.
 These will not be described in great detail - they are 'projects' of their own.
 The main parts of Trumpy Bear runs on a Raspberry pi 4  with a Touch Panel screen.
-It does not work well on a Pi 3 - it needs the speed and memory of a pi4.
+Note: It does not work well on a Pi 3 - it needs the speed and memory of a pi4.

 ### Audio
 We have to use Pulse Audio.
 This is not an easy fit on a Pi but it can be done.
+Note: the Dec 2020 release of Raspberry OS now uses PulseAudio.
+Yay!

 #### Speaker
-I choose to use a decent Bluetooth speaker.
+I use a decent Bluetooth speaker.
 The built in audio jack of a Pi is not decent so bluetooth was the next easist (I thought).
 Decent has a personal price point.
 Mine was at $30.

 #### Microphone
 I use a Lapel 'clip on' microphone.
 It's quality is 'good' enough for this purpose - voice recording.
-I connect it to the Pi4 with usb adapter because the pi audio system is crap.
+I connect it to the Pi4 with usb adapter because the pi audio system hardware is crap.
 Note the mic is clipped to Trumpy Bear's necktie.

 #### Mycroft
 Mycroft is a Voice Assistant like Amazon Alexa or Google Home or Apple's Siri, One